code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 [Since Apache CXF 3.1](http://cxf.apache.org/docs/message-logging.html){:target="_blank"}, the message logging code was moved into a separate module and gathered a number of new features.

-In this tutorial we will demonstrate how to configure CXF to log the SOAP request, response and fault XML using a logging `Interceptor`.
-The example uses the [Logback logging framework](https://logback.qos.ch/) in addition to Apache CXF, Spring Boot, and Maven.
+In this tutorial, we will demonstrate how to configure CXF to log the SOAP request, response and fault XML using a logging `Interceptor` and `Feature`.
+The example uses the [Logback logging framework](https://logback.qos.ch/){:target="_blank"} in addition to Apache CXF, Spring Boot, and Maven.

 If you want to learn more about Apache CXF for JAX-WS - head on over to the [Apache CXF - JAX-WS tutorials page]({{ site.url }}/cxf-jaxws/).
 {: .notice--primary}